mogenius/docs/mogenius/docs/cluster-management/local-cluster.md

 # Local cluster

 You can connect mogenius with any Kubernetes installation, which means you can also run local setups.
-The platform comes with dedicated infrastructure for local Kubernetes setups that allow you to create a production-like environment for testing and debugging on local machines.
+The platform comes with dedicated infrastructure for local Kubernetes setups that allows you to create a production-like environment for testing and debugging on local machines.

 The local environment allows you to easily deploy any application on Kubernetes on your own and with unseen speed.
 If you want to avoid waiting time, long feedback loops and potential mismatches between your local setup and cloud-based Kubernetes environment, the local mogenius setup is just for you.